216th Military Police Company to deploy to Romania

 |0

-This work, 216th Military Police Company to deploy to Romania [Image 3 of 3], by John Oldham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 216th Military Police Company to deploy to Romania, by John Oldham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.